Airick73/MemoryLeak/README.md

 ## About the Blog

 *Memory Leak* is built with [Hugo](https://gohugo.io/), a fast and modern static site generator, and uses the [PaperMod](https://github.com/adityatelange/hugo-PaperMod) theme for its sleek and responsive design.
-I've made some modifications to paper mod theme by overriding the certain files in my `layout` folder.
+I've made some modifications to paper mod theme by overriding certain files in my `layout` folder.

 ### Features